Product Number : 101371400

 Players are introduced to the concept that anger can carry Randy away towards actions that will be regretted later.
 Three sets of skills are introduced that help Randy stay calm, make good decisions, and prepare for difficult situations.
 The Self Skills help Randy stay calm and prepare himself for anger provoking situations.
 The Thinking Skills help Randy think clearly before he acts, and the People Skills help him relate and negotiate successfully with others without the need for threats or violence.

-For more information or to purchase item separately click below:
+For more information or to purchase item separately on the title.

 100 primary colored building blocks made of hardwood.
 Nine shapes.
 Blocks are the classic open-ended toy, making them perfect for the play room.
 Harwood blocks are durable and will last...